 Energy Gel: How to use them to maximize your performance?

-In this article, we will see how an energy gel or other carbohydrate supplement works and we will help you understand how often they should be used to maximize your performance and energy on race day.
+In this article, we'll take a look at how an energy gel or other carbohydrate supplement works and help you understand how often they should be used to maximize your performance and energy on race day.

 Before getting into the heart of the matter, let's remember the golden rule in sports nutrition: do not test new products during an event.
-Take advantage of training to see how your body reacts to the different products you use and find the ideal timing for their consumption.
+Take advantage of the workouts to see how your body reacts to the different products you use and find the ideal timing for their consumption.

 How does an energy gel work?

-The body uses two sources of energy to feed the muscles when you run: fats and carbohydrates.
-Fats are abundant, but they must be transformed in order to be consumed by your muscles: the process takes time, which makes fats a very inefficient energy source when you run faster than a rhythm equivalent to 60-70% of your VO2max.
+The body uses two sources of energy to fuel the muscles when you run: fats and carbohydrates.
+Fats are abundant, but they must be transformed in order to be consumed by your muscles: the process takes time, which makes fat a very inefficient source of energy when you run faster than a pace equivalent to 60-70% of your VO2max.

 So, during intense physical exertion your body is energized mainly thanks to carbohydrates.
-The higher the effort, the more energy will be generated from carbohydrates.
-The problem is that we can store only a limited amount of carbohydrate in our muscles: the equivalent of 90 reserve min by running at a conventional speed.
-Without external input, you empty your muscular carbohydrate stores well before the end of your effort.
+The greater the effort, the more energy will be generated from carbohydrates.
+The problem is that we can only store a limited amount of carbohydrates in our muscles: the equivalent of 90 minutes of reserve running at a standard speed.
+Without external contribution, you empty your muscular carbohydrate stores well before the end of your effort.

 This is where energy gels come in: they are designed to refresh your carbohydrate energy reserves which are emptied during your effort.
 Nevertheless, the carbohydrates ingested by the gels do not always reach the muscles.
 They remain very useful and we will now see why.